Relationships and Sex

 Take your time so that you don’t end up wishing you hadn’t

 Know why you want to have sex.
 For some people, sex and love ideally go together but it’s up to you.
 Having sex with someone just to please them or to try and make someone love you is a bad idea and you may well end up regretting it.
 There are many ways of showing someone you love them without having sex with them.
 Someone who really loves you won’t put pressure on you to have sex with them.
+Here are 50 suggestions, from young people in SW London, about how to show someone you love them without having sex.
+If you can think of any other way, just let us know.

 Some young people say they feel embarrassed talking about contraception and protecting themselves from sexually transmitted infections because they think it is not romantic and might spoil the moment.
 Looking after each other in a relationship is a very romantic thing to do.
 Being in love often means wanting to protect your partner and this includes wanting to protect each other from pregnancy and sexually transmitted infections.
 It is important that you talk about what protection you will use BEFORE you start having sex.
 That way, when the moment comes you don’t need to talk about it, as you will have both discussed it and come prepared.